 When DIY a home network, besides the common problems (written in the previous article “Do It Yourself for Your Home Network”), people often feel puzzled about what I should use for my jacks—inline coupler or punch down keystone jack.
 The first one is easy to install but adds an extra connection to the network.
 The last one is cheaper and needs a punch down tool to complete the installation.
 Today’s article will continue to illustrate the technical differences between them, please read on.

 What Is Inline Coupler?

 Before we come to the comparison between inline couplers and keystone jacks, let’s have a brief overview of these two jacks.
-A small device for connecting two cables to make a linger cable, usually called an inline coupler or RJ45 coupler.
-Inline couplers do not provide any amplification or signal boost, and can cause attenuation and signal degradation unless they are of high quality.
+A small device for connecting two cables to make a longer cable usually called an inline coupler or RJ45 coupler.
+Inline couplers do not provide any amplification or signal boost and can cause attenuation and signal degradation unless they are of high quality.
 There are cat5e and cat6 RJ45 inline couplers available on the market.

 What Is a Keystone Jack?

 Keystone jacks are the standardized snap-in packages for mounting a variety of low-voltage electrical jacks or optical connectors into a keystone wall plate, faceplate, surface-mount box, or a patch panel.
 As displayed in the figure, keystone jacks have a rectangular face of 14.5mm wide by 16.0mm high and are held in place with flexible tabs.
 This allows them to be snapped into a mounting plate with correspondingly-sized rectangular holes, called ports.

 All keystones, regardless of the type of jack they carry, are interchangeable and replaceable.
 This provides much flexibility in arranging and mounting many different types of electrical jacks in one plate or panel without requiring customized manufacturing.